BrownDogGadgets/SolarTracker/Dual Axis Tracker/hardware/Digital-IO-Arduino-Shield-Type-A-v1.1/README.md

 |Horizontal Servo|D5|
 |Vertical Servo|D6|

-Power the Arduino, either with a USB cable or using the barrle jack.
+Power the Arduino, either with a USB cable or using the barrel jack.

 Power the Shield with an external 3 AA battery pack connected to the screw terminals on the Shield.
+This provides power to the servos so the tracker can move.